Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Experiments

 For selected NLP tasks in this paper, we used different evaluation metrics.
 For \textit{sentiment analysis} and \textit{news classification} tasks, we have used the weighted f1 score.
 For these classification tasks, we also keep track of the number of times the model returns output that cannot be classified as one of the classes.

 For \textit{generation tasks}, we used Rogue \citep{lin-2004-rouge} scores.
 We used Rogue scores to evaluate \textit{xlm-summarization}, \textit{reverse summarization}, and \textit{AmharicQA} tasks.
 We reported Rogue1, Rogue2, and RugueL metrics for generation tasks, but we heavily rely on RogueL for analysis since it focuses on the longest common subsequence rather than n-grams.
 We observed that most of our generation outputs do not share common n-grams when n is greater than 2, and the generations from systems like GPT-4 tend to be longer where the n-gram comparison methods express the results less.
-Additionally, we used Sacrebleu \citep{post2018call} and chrf++ \citep{popovic2017chrf++} automatic evaluation metrics for MT tasks.
+Additionally, we used word-based evaluation metrics, SacreBLEU \citep{post2018call} and character-based evaluation metrics, chrF++ \citep{popovic2017chrf++} automatic evaluation metrics for MT tasks.
+We added character-based metrics (chrf++) because, for low-resource languages with complex morphologies, chrF++ offers a more robust and adaptable metric compared to word-based metrics like SacreBLEU.

 Finally, we performed human evaluation for generative tasks such as music, poetry, and story generation.
-We sampled 120 individual items and did blind reviews using three people for each question.
-We created a rating system from 1 to 5 with detailed instructions, and we reported the average rating per task and model.
+We sampled 120 individual items and conducted blind reviews using three people for each question.
+We created a rating system from 1 to 5 with detailed instructions and reported the average rating per task and model.

-We did several evaluations for some tasks that were hard to evaluate, e.g., we used accuracy and Sacrebleu scores as evaluation metrics for AmharicQA following the suggestion by \citet{abedissa2023amqa, lee-etal-2021-kpqa}.
+We did several evaluations for some tasks that were hard to evaluate, e.g., we used accuracy and SacreBLEU scores as evaluation metrics for AmharicQA following the suggestion by \citet{abedissa2023amqa, lee-etal-2021-kpqa}.
 For tasks that require specific text output, we performed character normalization and text cleaning on the outputs before evaluation to avoid analysis because of typos and formatting issues.